nickdnk/gatewayapi-php/readme.md

     // The error code (may be null)
     $e->getGatewayAPIErrorCode();

-    // Error message, if present
+    // Error message, if present.
     $e->getMessage();

     // Full response.